moguz/seminarPaper/report.md

 <img src="bird_image.png" width="30%"><img src="bird_3d.png" width="30%">

 The problem of 3D reconstruction from a single image is ill-posed<sup>[1]</sup>.
-If we had multiple images of the same object, then we could expolot multiple-view geometry, such as formulating the problem as a convex variatonal method.
+If we had multiple images of the same object, then we could exploit multiple-view geometry techniques, such as formulating the problem as a convex variatonal method.
 However, in this paper, we are only able to reconstruct 3D shape because the predictor already knows the mean shape of a bird in inference time.

 Related Work
 ----------------
 Prior works tackled inferring 3D shape problem with different perspectives.
-Some methods tried to learn deformable models using 3D ground truth data.<sup>[2][3]</sup> The drawback of these methods are that obtaining 3D ground truth data is hard and/or expensive.
+First group of methods tried to learn deformable models using 3D ground truth data.<sup>[2][3]</sup> The drawback of these methods are that obtaining 3D ground truth data is hard and/or expensive.
 Especially in cases like using animals as objects, like in CUB-200-2011 dataset<sup>[4]</sup>, 2D annotated image collection is easier to obtain than 3D scans.
+Therefore, those methods are fundamentally different than this paper, which only requires 2D annotated image collection as the training data.

 <img src="relatedwork_1.png" width="20%"><img src="relatedwork_2.png" width="12%">